alejandroxag/donothing/README.md

 ![](https://img.shields.io/badge/last%20change-October%2020,%202020-yellowgreen.svg)
 <!-- badges: end -->

-The aim of this is to saving the annoyance of commenting a pipe `%>%`.
+The aim of this is saving the annoyance of commenting a pipe `%>%`.

 ## Installation